Which is More Dangerous – AC or DC?

-If we put frequency as 50 or 60Hz, the overall impedance (i.e. resistance) would decreased.
+If we put frequency as 50 or 60Hz, the overall impedance (i.e. resistance) would decrease.
 This way, AC has the ability to easily pass through the capacitor.
-It means AC is more dangerous than DC in case when human body act as a capacitor.
+It means AC is more dangerous than DC in cases when the human body acts as a capacitor.

 In short, the impedance and resistance in DC is lower than AC as it decreases when frequency increases.
 This way, AC is more harmful than DC.